Macy's sinks as poor spring season hits profit

 Analysts on average had expected the company to earn 45 cents per share, according to IBES data from Refinitiv.

-“We had a slow start to the quarter and finished below our expectations,” Chief Executive Officer Jeff Gennette said in a statement.
+“We had a slow start to the quarter and finished below our expectations,” Chief Executive Gennette said in a statement.

 Net sales fell marginally to $5.55 billion, largely in line with estimates, while sales at its established stores rose 0.3%.